Top of the page

 Surgery can be stressful.
 This information will help you understand what you can expect.
 And it will help you safely prepare for surgery.

-Enter V995 in the search box to learn more about "Lumbar Microdiscectomy: Before Your Surgery."
+Enter V995 in the search box to learn more about "Microdiscectomy in the Low Back: Before Your Surgery".

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.